Get the ideas going next time your team’s together with these essential pieces of advice.

 If you can’t identify a clear goal, you’re either not ready to call a meeting or you don’t need one.

 Having meetings to announce general updates are a drain on time and only interrupt your team’s motivation.
-Instead, leave these vague topics for company emails and daily memos.
+Instead, leave these vague topics for company emails and daily memos, so everyone is free to stay focused on completing their usual duties.

 2. Boost innovation outside the office